Energy in Australia: Natural gas

+In 2021, natural gas was a major component of Australia's energy sector, accounting for 29% of energy production, 28% of the total energy supply (TES), 19% of electricity generation, and 17% of total final consumption (TFC).
+By sector, natural gas use was highest in electricity and heat generation at 33.9%, followed by the industrial sector at 23.3%.
+Residential buildings accounted for 10.8% of natural gas consumption, while the service sector and transport sector had smaller shares at 2.9% and 1.3%, respectively.

 Oil

 Australia's oil production peaked in 2000, after gradually increasing since 1980.
 Net oil imports rose from 7% of total consumption in 2000 to 39% in 2006.
 Decreasing domestic oil production is the result of the decline of oil-producing basins and few new fields going online.